shengha2/Deep-Neural-Networks-for-Handwritten-Digit-and-Face-Recognition/README.md

 # Deep-Neural-Networks-for-Handwritten-Digit-and-Face-Recognition
-Using DNN to recogonize hand written digit and differenciate celebrity faces
+Using DNN to recogonize hand written digit and differenciate celebrity faces.
+For the report and performance, please read the result.pdf